 Providing you don’t go over 10 feet long the quality of the image with this cable remains extremely good.
 It is designed to offer 1080p and it does this level of quality well.
 Of course, it can also do better than this.
 It supports 3840 x 2160, that’s 4K x 2K at 60Hz.

 There s little doubt that this cable is well made and should last for years.
-It has a flexible PVC jacket that ensures a good fit into your sockets, even when you’re working in a limited space.
+It has a flexible PVC jacket to protect it against flexes, bends, and even kinks.
+You’ll also appreciate the latching connector that ensures a good fit into your sockets, even when you’re working in a limited space.

-You’ll also appreciate the gold-plated connectors and the fact that it’s double-shielded to maximize the signal quality.
+You should also note the gold-plated connectors and the fact that it’s double-shielded to maximize the signal quality.

 It’s worth noting that several users have reported white noise with this cable, it gets worse depending on the length of the cable you use.
-However, if you’re aware of this before you can try adding some filters to the cable to eliminate this.
+However, if you’re aware of this before you but, it’s possible to add some filters to the cable to eliminate this.

 Hiding The Cables